DrBloke/postcodes/README.md

 The app works in elm-live using the --pushstate flag.

-Tests can be run with elm-live from the root directory.
+Tests can be run with elm-test from the root directory.

 I have implemented the router, the simultaneous fetching of two sets of web data, validation and formatting.
 I have not implemented an autocomplete but I have added a history function that could be extended to become an autocomplete function.